sdpjswl/ASJPushNotificationManager/README.md

 - [Best way to serialize an NSData into a hexadeximal string](http://stackoverflow.com/questions/1305225/best-way-to-serialize-an-nsdata-into-a-hexadeximal-string)
 - [M2DPushNotificationManager](https://github.com/0x0c/M2DPushNotificationManager) - Check status of push registration below iOS 8

+# To-do

+- Add checks for iOS 7 so that there are no warnings.

 # License

 `ASJPushNotificationManager` is available under the MIT license.
 See the LICENSE file for more info.